-2. Hen and Chickens
+2. Hen and Chicks

-Growing only up to 6-8inches tall, the tapered ends of these gray-green leaves are flushed with pink splashes.
+Growing only up to 6-8 inches tall, the tapered ends of these gray-green leaves are flushed with pink splashes.
 During summers, it produces mauve-pink to purple-pink flowers at the top of the stems.

 Growing Tip: Full sun with afternoon shade keeps this plant healthy and long-lasting.

-Growing Tip: Water infrequently but deeply and use well-draining soil to avoid root rot problems.
+Growing Tip: Water infrequently but deeply, and use well-draining soil to avoid root rot problems.

 4. Little Missy